bl4xe/imagetoavif/README.md

 it does the same for any video files and converts them to av1.
 Even retains metadata!!

+Make sure you have imagemagick installed for image conversion.
-As a decoder I used libaom-av1
+As for the video decoder, I used libaom-av1